 According to the American Cancer Society, approximately 10,500 people in the United States are diagnosed with gallbladder cancer each year.
 Gallbladder cancer develops in the innermost layer of tissue and spreads through the outer layers.
 Most gallbladder cancers are adenocarcinomas, cancer that starts in cells.
 Papillary adenocarcinoma is a rarer form that is not as likely to spread and has a better prognosis.
 Surgery is a common way to treat gallbladder cancer, offering a cure or palliative relief, depending upon how advanced the cancer is.

 Surgeons at Brigham and Women’s Hospital (BWH) specialize in hepatobiliary diseases, including gallbladder cancer.
-As the surgical team for the Pancreas and Biliary Tumor Center at Dana-Farber/Brigham and Women’s Cancer Center (DF/BWCC), we offer world-class patient care with leading-edge research in the fight against pancreatic cancer, bile duct cancer and gallbladder cancer.
+As the surgical team for the Pancreas and Biliary Tumor Center at Dana-Farber Brigham Cancer Center, we offer world-class patient care with leading-edge research in the fight against pancreatic cancer, bile duct cancer and gallbladder cancer.
 Our board certified surgeons are leaders in minimally invasive surgery for gallbladder cancer, performing a large volume of simple, open and radical cholecystectomy operations.
 Our surgeons pioneered the use of laparoscopic techniques in treating hepatobiliary diseases and are among the first to use robotic and other minimally-invasive technologies in making these procedures safer.

 Factors that contribute to an increased risk for gallbladder cancer include: